The Need Identified

 The Maryland Spay and Neuter Grant Program was conceived and initiated by Maryland Votes for Animals (MVFA).
 Their first step was to meet with a powerful member of the Maryland General Assembly, Speaker of the House, Michael Busch, where they discussed the need for a state spay and neuter program and requested his support.
 After drafting a white paper outlining the problem and solution, Maryland Votes for Animals—working with the Speaker’s staff—determined that the problem was too complex to design a program without a task force to study the issue and make recommendations.
 Having Speaker Busch’s support at the very beginning of the process was critical, and he was a strong supporter of the legislation when it was finally introduced.

 The Spay and Neuter Task Force was created by an act of the Maryland General Assembly in 2011 (Chapter 266, Senate Bill 639) and signed into law by Governor Martin O’Malley.

 With leadership provided by Del.
-Barbara Frush and Sen. Joanne Benson and made up of representatives from animal control agencies, humane societies, spay/neuter groups, the Maryland Veterinary Medical Association, and the Maryland Department of Agriculture the Task Force was charged to:
+Barbara Frush and Sen. Joanne Benson, and made up of representatives from animal control agencies, public and private animal shelters, spay/neuter groups, the Maryland Veterinary Medical Association, and the Maryland Department of Agriculture, the Task Force was charged to:

 - Collect and review data on the number of spay/neuter services performed each year in the State and the unmet need for the services;